0p3nTheSauce/Kaleidoscope/README.md

 # Kaleidoscope

 Create mirrored images and kaleidoscope videos with multiple planes of symmetry.
+Liew view or save outputs.
+Implemented with openCV, use Esc or Shift to close windows.

 ## Table of Contents